Prostate Cancer Early Detection Guidelines for Floridians

 The USPSTF recommends against PSA-based screening for prostate cancer in men 70 years and older.
 Grade D

 American Urological Association (AUA)

 Guideline Statements Reviewed and updated 2018

 Guideline Statement 1: The Panel recommends against PSA screening in men under age 40 years.
 (Recommendation; Evidence Strength Grade C)

 - In this age group there is a low prevalence of clinically detectable prostate cancer, no evidence demonstrating benefit of screening and likely the same harms of screening as in other age groups.

 Guideline Statement 2: The Panel does not recommend routine screening in men between ages 40 to 54 years at average risk.
 (Recommendation; Evidence Strength Grade C)

-Guideline Statement 3: For men ages 55 to 69 years the Panel recognizes that the decision to undergo PSA screening involves weighing the benefits of preventing prostate cancer mortality in 1 man for every 1,000 men screened over a decade against the known potential harms associated with screening and treatment.
+Guideline Statement 3: For men ages 55 to 69 years the Panel recognizes that the decision to undergo PSA screening involves weighing the benefits of reducing the rate of metastatic prostate cancer and prevention of prostate cancer death against the known potential harms associated with screening and treatment.
 For this reason, the Panel strongly recommends shared decision-making for men age 55 to 69 years that are considering PSA screening, and proceeding based on a man’s values and preferences.
 (Standard; Evidence Strength Grade B)

 - The greatest benefit of screening appears to be in men ages 55 to 69 years.